ScienceStudentSuccessCentre/CodingChallenge2023/boardGame-challenge/README.md

 INSTRUCTIONS

-First run the testing.py file, this is just to ensure pygame works on your device, you should just see a blank white window pop up on your screen.
+First run the [testing.py](https://github.com/ScienceStudentSuccessCentre/CodingChallenge2023/blob/main/boardGame-challenge/testing.py) file, this is just to ensure pygame works on your device, you should just see a blank white window pop up on your screen.

+You may need to install pygame to your device if it does not work, click [here](https://www.pygame.org/wiki/GettingStarted) for the installation process

 There are 2 players (as shapes) on a numbered, checkered board.
 Each player moves according to a randomly generated number by the randInt function, based on the number the specific player